raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 }
 ```

-The `balanced` function extracts an iterator from the string, and then invokes `balancedIterator`, which actually scans the string.
+The `balanced` function extracts an iterator from the string, and then invokes `balancedMachine`, which actually scans the string.
 When it encounters an open parenthesis, it then calls itself recursively to consume balanced parentheses before returning.

 There is no counter or stack or list, but we know that behind the scenes, JavaScript's call stack is tracking the depth of nested parentheses.
 The function thus only works for strings with unclosed parentheses up to the maximim allowable depth of the call stack, but again in principle the algorithm works on infinitely long strings.